Window and Door Terminology

-Below are common window and door terms used in the fenestration industry:
+Below is a listing of common window and door terminology used in the fenestration industry:

-In window and door terms, absorptance is the ratio of radiant energy absorbed to total incident radiant energy in a glazing system.
+In window and door terminology, absorptance is the ratio of radiant energy absorbed to total incident radiant energy in a glazing system.

 A thermoplastic with good weather resistance, shatter resistance, and optical clarity, used for glazing.